 3.2 Validation

 Ephemeral classification accuracy is assessed using the field assessment dataset (Section 1.4).
 We assess performance using regional classification accuracy, sensitivity (the true positive rate), specificity (the true negative rate), and “informedness”, which is also called the true skill statistic (TSS) or Youden’s J depending on the literature (50).
 See Table S3 for metric definitions.
 TSS is equal to the sensitivity + specificity - 1.
 It intuitively represents the performance improvement over a random classifier, i.e. a score of zero indicates that the model is equivalent to random guessing.
 Mathematically, TSS equals the distance (in units of sensitivity) between a point on the receiver operating characteristic (ROC) curve and a random classifier.
-TSS is more robust to class imbalances than simple percent accuracy and it has been used in the past to assess headwater and ephemeral mapping models (13–15), so we use it here to compare against existing studies.
+TSS is more robust to class imbalances than simple percent accuracy, and it has been used in the past to assess headwater and ephemeral mapping models (13–15).
+We therefore use it here as well to compare against existing studies.
 Regional accuracy is mapped in Fig. S1, regional TSS is mapped in Fig. S2, regional sensitivity and specificity are mapped in Fig. S3, and boxplots of all regional metrics are Fig. S4.
 To confirm our results are not dependent on the snapping threshold used, we test the sensitivity of CONUS-wide classification accuracy to the snapping threshold.
 As anticipated, performance decreases as the snapping threshold increases (Fig. S6).
 The choice of this threshold is elaborated on in Sections 1.4 and 3.3.
 The validation results are discussed in Text S1.

 3.3 Influence of hydrography resolution